BSD-Yassin/usync/README.md

 #### Other Cloud Services

-usync can work with other cloud storage services that provide CLI tools:
+**⚠️ Experimental/Untested**: The following cloud storage providers have placeholder implementations but are **not tested**:

-- Google Cloud Storage (via `gsutil`)
+- **Google Cloud Storage** (via `gsutil`): Placeholder implementation, not tested.
+Suggestions and fixes welcome.
-- Azure Blob Storage (via `az storage`)
+- **Azure Blob Storage** (via `az storage`): Placeholder implementation, not tested.
+Suggestions and fixes welcome.
-- Other S3-compatible services
+- **Other S3-compatible services**: Should work with any S3-compatible service via AWS CLI

+**Planned Cloud Storage Providers** (not yet implemented, will be optional features):
+- Google Drive (via `gdrive` CLI or similar)
+- Dropbox (via `dropbox` CLI or similar)
+- SharePoint (via `sharepoint` CLI or similar)

 The methodology is to rely on native CLI tools rather than SDKs for better compatibility and maintainability.
+Contributions for implementing these providers are welcome!

 ### Daemon Mode (Experimental)